TokTok/website/README.md

-# website
+# Website-a better one.

-The new website with something better than Yst (also, change the title)
+The new website with something better than the  1st one.

 ## Development